iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.5/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 4 reviews"/>
 </p>

+> I have used the app for a couple of weeks and it is easy to use.
+You can increase your walking time if so wish.
+It has motivated me to go out for a walk daily.<br> :date: __2021-01-28 18:12:13__

+> Very good, except for the encouragement texts that arrive at 3 o'clock or thereabouts in the middle of the night and wake me up when my 'phone pings an "incoming" message alert.....<br> :date: __2021-01-28 06:41:47__

+> This app is really useful to help you feel like you achieved something.
+Would be nice if it told you how far you walked, but believe it works on motion not GPS so makes sense why.<br> :date: __2021-01-27 16:57:02__

+> This is a good encouraging app.
+It doesnt always record every active step.
+I did one hour at a constant 6mph but the spp only recognised 40 minutes as being active but it could be my Sony Xperia l suppose.
+Never the less the app does motivate me and keeps me conscious about the amount of exercise l do.<br> :date: __2021-01-24 11:15:17__

+> Enjoy using this have tried others with no success!<br> :date: __2021-01-24 10:27:57__

 > Returned to app to ensure I was doung enoygh, so it's good to know enough of my steps are "brisk".<br> :date: __2021-01-23 11:11:42__